-The financial report was authorised for issue by the Management Committee on 27 August 2020.
+The financial report was authorised for issue by the Management Committee.

 2. Changes in accounting policies

 New and revised standards that are effective for these financial statements

 A number of new and revised standards became effective on or after 1 July 2020.
 The adoption of these amendments has not had a material impact on the entity.